Hugh McManus O'Donnell

 Sir Hugh McManus O'Donnell (Aodh mac Maghnusa Ó Domhnaill; c.
-1520 – 7 December 1600) (Note: Unless otherwise stated, all dates before 1752 are given in the Gregorian calendar, which was used by the Irish confederates and chroniclers throughout O'Donnell's lifetime.) was a Gaelic Irish nobleman, best known as the father of Hugh Roe O'Donnell.
-He was clan chief of the O'Donnell clan and Lord of Tyrconnell during the Elizabethan era.
+1520 – 7 December 1600) (Note: Unless otherwise stated, all dates before 1752 are given in the Gregorian calendar, which was used by the Irish confederates and chroniclers throughout O'Donnell's lifetime.) was a Gaelic Irish nobleman.
+He was clan chief of the O'Donnell clan and Lord of Tyrconnell for most of the Elizabethan era.

-In 1561, O'Donnell imprisoned his half-brother and rival Calvagh with the assistance of Shane O'Neill.
-Under brehon law he succeeded as The O'Donnell upon Calvagh's death in 1566.
+In 1561, O'Donnell imprisoned his half-brother Calvagh with the assistance of his family's rival Shane O'Neill.
+Under brehon law he succeeded as chief upon Calvagh's death in 1566.
 A "wary politician", O'Donnell's lordship was marked by political indecision.
 He attempted to appease both pro- and anti-English factions in Tyrconnell, and thus alternated between varying alliances.
 His clan ultimately united with long-time enemies the O'Neills against the English – this alliance would continue into the Nine Years' War (1593–1603).

-O'Donnell's health had heavily declined by the 1580s, leading to a major succession crisis which was compounded by the kidnapping of his son and tanist Hugh Roe O'Donnell.
+O'Donnell's health heavily declined by the 1580s, leading to a major succession crisis which was compounded by the kidnapping of his son and tanist Hugh Roe O'Donnell.
 His second wife, Scottish noblewoman Iníon Dubh, organised his abdication in 1592, in favour of Red Hugh.

-Early life (1520–1560)
+Early life, 1520–1560

 Hugh McManus O'Donnell was born circa 1520.
 His parents were Manus O'Donnell, Lord of Tyrconnell, and Siobhan O'Neill (Siobhán Ó Néill), daughter of Conn O'Neill.
-Some sources have referred to Hugh McManus as Hugh Dubh or Hugh Dubh McManus.
+Some sources have referred to Hugh McManus as Hugh Dubh (Note: Attributed to multiple sources) or Hugh Dubh McManus.

 During 1542, O'Donnell was recorded campaigning for his father against the lords of north Connacht.

 As identified by an old poem, O'Donnell's first wife was Nuala O’Neill, a daughter of Shane O'Neill.
 Their children include Donal and Siobhán O'Donnell.
 This first wife probably died by 1566.

 According to historian Robert Dunlop, "for a long time past there had existed two parties in Tyrconnell" – those who supported an alliance with the English, and those who preferred to side with the O'Neills.
 The O'Neill clan were hereditary rivals to the O'Donnells.

 Around 1557, Hugh O'Donnell feuded with his half-brother Calvagh for control of Tyrconnell's lordship.
 He allied himself with the O’Neill family against Calvagh.

-Reign (1561–1592)
+Reign, 1561–1592

 Initial rule

 In May 1561, Shane O'Neill captured Calvagh and imprisoned him in Tír Eóghain, the O'Neills' kingdom.
 Hugh O'Donnell was set up as the effective ruler of Tyrconnell.

 O'Donnell was initially a proactive ruler.
 In 1561 he defeated Cathal O'Connor at Sligo.
 With the assistance of the English, Calvagh was reinstated in September 1565.
 O'Donnell fled to his ally Shane O'Neill and the two returned with reinforcements.